Thermo Fisher Scientific (TMO) Q2 2017 Results - Earnings Call Transcript

 Joel Kaufman - Goldman Sachs & Co.
 LLC

-Just touching back on the FEI question, maybe just focusing in on the Cryo-EM opportunity, could you maybe comment on whether, just given the underlying academics and the funding environment, if there are wallet share dynamics with other technologies in the lab that you've been gaining some share from that contributed to the growth in the first half of the year?
+Just touching back on the FEI question, maybe just focusing in on the Cryo-EM opportunity, could you maybe comment on whether, just given the underlying academic funding environment, if there's been wallet share dynamics with other technologies in the lab, that you've been gaining some share from, that contributed to the growth in the first half of the year?

 Marc N. Casper - Thermo Fisher Scientific, Inc.

-I think that from my interactions with customers around Cryo-EM, and there have been a number – wow, what an amazing technology.
+I think that, from my interactions with customers around Cryo-EM, and there's been a number – wow, what an amazing technology.
 The enthusiasm across the customer base is huge, and it's making them rethink other large investment areas that might have traditionally gotten that funding.
-So I have not heard funding.
+So, I have not heard funding.
 In all of the discussions, funding has not come up as an issue, meaning that this is profound enough that customers will go out and get the money.
 And in those areas where there's lots and lots of funding, that's one way.
-And if there are other areas where funding is more muted, they're probably taking it from other technologies and likely from technologies that we don't provide, so we're not cannibalizing ourselves.
+And if there are other areas where funding is more muted, they're probably taking it from other technologies, and likely from technologies that we don't provide, so we're not cannibalizing ourselves.

 Joel Kaufman - Goldman Sachs & Co.
 LLC

-Great, thanks, and then just maybe one on the P&L. It looks like there's been a little bit of an uptick in R&D expense in the first half of the year.
+Great, thanks, and then just maybe one on the P&L. Looks like there's been a little bit of an uptick in R&D expense in the first half of the year.
 Just how should we be thinking about that line item throughout the remainder of 2017?

 Stephen Williamson - Thermo Fisher Scientific, Inc.